AdamStein97/Efficient-Network-Scaling-with-Test-Resolution-Fine-Tuning/readme.md

 Tan et al. derived their baseline model using a reinforcement learning approach but this was seen to be too computationally expensive for this project.
 As an alternative a few different baseline models were designed by hand and evaluated to find the optimum.
-This will be discussed further in section X.X.
+This will be discussed further in section 4.

-### Train-Test Resolution Discrepancy
+### 3.2.
+Train-Test Resolution Discrepancy

 For our training examples, we use the common approach of taking random crops on different scales.
 At test time, we want to utilise as much of the image as possible rather than taking